rpetrich/patrolaroid/README.md

 All you need is an AWS account and the ability to create an AWS role and EC2 instance to get Patrolaroid up and running.
 Getting started involves creating a dedicated EC2 instance for Patrolaroid in the same AWS account and availability zones as the EBS volumes you want to scan.

 ## Step 1: Create an AWS role
+:cloud: Make sure to use the account and availability zone you want to scan to create the role :cloud:
 1. Log into your AWS account and access the Identity and Access Management (IAM) service in the AWS Management Console, then choose [**Create Role**](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) (you can also use the AWS CLI if you prefer)
-:cloud: Make sure to use the account and availability zone you want to scan to create the role
 2. Select **AWS service** for type of trusted entity
 3. Select **EC2** as the allowed service and use case, then choose **Next: Permissions**
 4. Select the [**AmazonEC2FullAccess**](https://console.aws.amazon.com/iam/home?region=us-east-1#/policies/arn%3Aaws%3Aiam%3A%3Aaws%3Apolicy%2FAmazonEC2FullAccess) policy, then choose **Next: Tags**